sandesh13-tech/somrat/exampleSite/content/english/call-to-action.md

 ---
-title : "NEED A SERVICE?"
-bg_image : "images/backgrounds/need-service.jpg"
+title : "We as an engineer can do anything !" bg_image : "images/backgrounds/need-service.jpg"
-button:
-  enable : true
-  label : "SAY HELLO!"
-  link : "#contact"

 # custom style